twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-25-to-deal-with-wrong-viewand-doubt%zh.rst

 ==========================================
-To Deal With Wrong View & Doubt
+To Deal with Wrong View and Doubt
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-18
 :tags: Wrong View, Doubt, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
-:summary: To Deal With Wrong View & Doubt (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: To Deal with Wrong View and Doubt (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 Dhamma Talks by Mogok Sayadaw; 14th Nov.1960